atomec-project/atoMEC/README.md

 We are looking into ways to remove, or at least make optional, the dependency on `pylibxc`, in order to allow installation on Windows and with Python >= 3.10.
 However, this is not currently a priority.

-**Please note**: atoMEC does not yet support Windows installation.
-This is due to the dependency on `pylibxc` which currently lacks Windows support.

 ## Running
 You can familiarize yourself with the usage of this package by running the example scripts in `examples/`.